 In 2012, Hopkins ranked fifth among small colleges (fewer than 5,000 students) in producing Peace Corps volunteers, with 22 JHU graduates serving in 2012.
 We were fourth in the 2013 ranking of graduate schools participating in the Peace Corps Fellows program for returned volunteers.
 It’s a great legacy–nearly 700 Johns Hopkins alumni have joined the Peace Corps so far.

 As a Hopkins engineering student, you’ll have access to the full resources of one of the world’s leading research universities.
 You can participate in internships at the world-class School of Medicine and study and conduct research at the Bloomberg School of Public Health and the School of Nursing.

 (You will take interesting courses in the social and basic sciences and humanities at the Krieger School of Arts & Sciences.
 You can even perform, take classes and even major and/or minor in music at the renowned Peabody Institute.

 The Hopkins Engineering community is small, tight-knit and collegial, with all the benefits that come with being part of the Johns Hopkins global research network.
 Since 1979, Johns Hopkins University has been ranked by the National Science Foundation as the nation’s leading academic institution in total research and development spending.

 At Hopkins, we don’t follow: we lead.
 And so will you.
 We will provide you with the skills and knowledge you need to make your unique mark on the world.

-We’ll help you launch your own business, invest in a Wall Street portfolio, develop a business plan around a novel technology, and engage in the process of invention – from start to finish.
+We’ll help you launch your own business, invest in a Wall Street Portfolio, develop a business around a novel technology, and engage in the process of invention – from start to finish.
 And you can do all of this as an undergraduate.